 How to Deploy Applications MAM Policies to Mobile Devices Using Intune Part 3

 In this series of posts, I’ll explain an end-to-end process of application addition/upload, deployment along MAM policies.

 In this post, we are going to cover, deployment of mobile applications along with MAM policies to Intune user or device groups.
-Go to Apps tab in Intune console and right click on the application which you want to deploy and click on Manage Deployment.
+Go to the Apps tab in Intune console and right-click on the application which you want to deploy and click on Manage Deployment.

 Deploy the software or application to Intune group.
 Select the groups to which you want to deploy this software.
 We can deploy applications to USER or DEVICE group.
 If you select DEVICE group for the application deployment then the only option you get is to select deployment type “Required Install” (force install).
 For USER group, you can select any of the deployment types (available install or required install).
 More details about deployment types in the following section.

 Specify the type of deployment that you want to run for this software and then review the deployment settings.
 There are 2 types of deployment types “Available Install” or “Required Install“.
 Select deployment type “available install” when you want user driven installation on mobile devices.
 When you select “available install” option then the application will be available in the company portal.
 User needs to install it manually from the company portal.